How to excel at your Interview

 Summary

 If there is one thing programmers hate, it's marketing.
 We don't hate it because we think it's useless.
 We hate it because we are scared of it.
-We are afraid of selling marketing our self.
-However everyone you ask will give you advice about interviewing.
+We are afraid of selling marketing ourselves.
 Well I hate to tell you this but sending your resume is marketing.
 You are selling your product, which may be your programming skills.

 If your resumé were displayed on a billboard, what would it say?